fetch-trade/mobile_platform/README.md

 #### inital step

-when first opening the project directory, be sure to run `flutter pub get` to fetch dependencies. the following depicts the directory structure of this app:
+when first opening the project directory, be sure to run `flutter pub get` to fetch dependencies. create `api_keys.dart` in the root directory of lib and add personal API keys for firebase (highlighted below) and tomtom maps using the following naming convention:

+firebase + <platformName> + Key  ~  no spaces + camelCase

+e.g., firebaseIOSKey

+the following depicts the directory structure of this app:

 ```
 lib